 Share how the Word of God comes alive in your life!

-Rite of Christian Initiation (RCIA)“The Journey to Becoming Catholic”Wednesday evenings, late September through Easter Season7:00 – 8:30 pm in the Parish Conference Room.
+Rite of Christian Initiation (RCIA)“The Journey to Becoming Catholic”Wednesday evenings late September to Pentecost6:30-8pm in the Library.

 Enter RCIA Homepage for more Information